8 Out Of 10 Cats Does Countdown 2020 tonight's line up and how to watch online

 Jimmy Carr will be back as host with an episode full of comic conundrums, surprises and laughs aplenty.

-In Episode 2 (TONIGHT, January 16), Sean Lock and Joe Wilkinson take on Jon Richardson and Kiri Pritchard-McLean in the classic words and numbers quiz.
-The Brett Domino Trio join Susie Dent in Dictionary Corner with Rachel Riley in charge of the letters and numbers.
+In Episode 3 (TONIGHT on January 23), Sean Lock and Richard Ayoade take on Jon Richardson and Katherine Ryan while David O'Doherty joins Susie Dent in Dictionary Corner.

 In episode 1 (January 9), Sean Lock and Harry Hill took on Jon Richardson and Rose Matafeo, while Alex Horne and The Horne Section joined Susie Dent in Dictionary Corner, and maths whizz Rachel Riley looked after the numbers and letters.